University of Technology Sydney

 On successful completion of this subject, students should be able to:

-3. Articulate and establish a position of sustainability that responds to the contemporary context - understanding the complex and challenging social, ethical, environmental, political and regulatory contexts within which architectural practice is carried out.
+3. Develop a nuanced position of advocacy that responds to complex challenges in architectural and landscape architectural practice, including social, ethical, environmental, political, and regulatory contexts

 Course intended learning outcomes (CILOs)